BeRedE-wrld/Bhargav_03/README.md

  🏃‍♂️ I love walking
  🏏 I fancy about Playing and watching cricket
  👱‍♂️ Yes,I'm conservative
+ 🏍️

 <ins>**MyGoals**</ins>

 🥅 Become a `CHEF`.
 🥅 Pursue masters in Expertise with `Cooking Data`
+🥅 Torture the `Data`, It will confess to anything 😜